Comprehensive Display System: Initial work

 In the post-war era, Elliott Brothers began concentrating on automation solutions for fire control, and on 1 December 1946 they began work on what would develop into the CDS.
 The initial idea was to collect ASDIC data on various targets from different ships in a task group and then produce a single unified view using a new display system that overlaid symbols on a large-format plan-position indicator (PPI) radar display.
 Elliott received a patent for this "Peevish" system in 1947.

-Although the initial concept was to net ASDIC data, in 1947 attention turned to the aircraft plotting problem; toward the end of the Second World War, Allied non-automated fighter direction experienced saturation and degraded performance when subjected to Kamikaze attacks.
+Although the initial concept was to net ASDIC data, in 1947 attention turned to the aircraft plotting problem.
+Toward the end of the Second World War, manual fighter direction systems experienced saturation and degraded performance when subjected to Kamikaze attacks.
 The key development was a new effort to develop a powerful 3D radar system to replace previous designs.
 Eventually known as the Type 984 radar, it would so greatly increase the amount of data available that plotting it all was seen as a serious concern.

 The first complete system for the aircraft role was demonstrated at Elliott's Borehamwood research center in June 1950.
 This eventually led to a contract for two prototype versions; the original prototype was delivered as "X1" to the Admiralty Research Establishment in Witley in 1951, and a second newly built model, "X2", which was paid for by the US Navy's Bureau of Ships but officially on permanent loan to the US Naval Research Laboratory.